MS Excel: MIRR Function (WS, VBA)

 - VBA function (VBA)

-Let's take a look at an example to see how you would use the MIRR function in a worksheet:
+Let's look at some Excel MIRR function examples and explore how you would use the MIRR function as a worksheet function in Microsoft Excel:

 Based on the Excel spreadsheet above: